‘That ’70s Show’ actor Danny Masterson charged with forcibly raping 3 women at his Hollywood Hills home

 “Obviously, Mr. Masterson and his wife are in complete shock considering that these nearly 20-year old allegations are suddenly resulting in charges being filed, but they and their family are comforted knowing that ultimately the truth will come out,” Mesereau said in a statement.
 “The people who know Mr. Masterson know his character and know the allegations to be false.”

+“We are thankful that the Los Angeles County District Attorney’s office is finally seeking criminal justice against Masterson,” the statement said.
+“We are confident that the truth will be known and hope that the charges filed today are the first steps in this long journey of healing, justice, and holding those that victimized us accountable.”

+The case remains under investigation by Los Angeles Police Department’s elite robbery-homicide unit.

-Masterson faces a maximum sentence of 45 years to life in prison if convicted as charged.
+Masterson is set to be arraigned Sept.
+18. He faces a maximum sentence of 45 years to life in prison if convicted as charged.